VandyHacks/vaken/CONTRIBUTING.md

 ### Setup

 You will need [npm](https://github.com/npm/cli) as a package manager and build runner.
+You should install it and `node` via [nvm](https://github.com/nvm-sh/nvm).

+If you choose not to use `nvm`, you'll have to manually make sure that your `node` version matches what's in `.nvmrc`.

+If you choose to use `nvm`, you can just run `nvm use`.

 Run `./scripts/install.sh` from the top level of the Vaken repository.
 Note that the variables in the new `.env` file will need to be changed to valid values.